On the limitations of data-based price discrimination: Information-theoretic limitation of data-based pricing

-The first theorem presents a lower bound (in terms of $n$, up to a constant) for the revenue difference at a given covariate value $x_{0}$, between \textit{any} data-based 3PD strategy and the true-distribution optimal 3PD strategy under the worst-case distribution by taking the supremum over $\mathcal{F}$.
+The first theorem presents a lower bound for the revenue difference at a given covariate value $x_{0}$, between \textit{any} data-based 3PD strategy and the true-distribution optimal 3PD strategy under the worst-case distribution by taking the supremum over $\mathcal{F}$.